I did my last conventional focus group in 1989. I think. I have done so many that sometimes they return in my dreams as if they were yesterday.

 “Jesus, what a dumb question.
 You’re already 10 minutes late, now you’re going to have to listen to everyone’s ‘where I’m from and how I got here, story’.
 Better take charge.”

 “Well never mind that for now.
 (Looking at watch) I realise I’m behind and we need to get on.
-I’m sorry, is that OK?
-Let’s do names instead.
+I’m sorry, let’s do names instead.
 Who wants to go first?”

 I can hear the ticking of the clock on the wall.
-The mirrored walls gleams blackly back at me.
+The mirrored wall gleams blackly at me.
 Elsewhere, silence.

 Apparently nobody wants to go first.
 The only sound in here is the voice inside my own head.
-This is a doomed group!
-Meanwhile, my inner voice has reached hysterical proportions:
+Is this a doomed group?
+Meanwhile, my inner voice has reached hysteria: